zaidtahirbutt/Situation-Coverage-based-AV-Testing-Framework-in-CARLA/README.md

      **python manual_control.py --autopilot**

-- **Make sure your Carla 9.10 installation and Scenario Runner 9.10 are working properly before moving to the next steps.**
+- **Make sure your Carla 9.10 installation and Scenario Runner 9.10 are working properly before moving to the next steps.**Need to run scenario and manual control in different terminal at the same time.

 ## 4) Setting up the Situation Coverage-based AV-Testing Framework
 --------------------------------------------------------------------------